We Love Maryland Craft Beers Part 1

 - Features lemony and herbal aroma

-- A light bodied wheat and honey malt base
+- Light-bodied wheat and honey malt base

-Located in the historic Mount Vernon section of Baltimore, it first opening in 1996 and by 2009 were ranked the number one bar in America by Esquire Magazine.
+Located in the historic Mount Vernon section of Baltimore, it first opened in 1996 and by 2009 were ranked the number one bar in America by Esquire Magazine.
 They also received Best Local Beer and Best Upscale Bar from the readers and Best Local Bottled Beer and Best First-date Bar from the editors in the 2009 City Paper Best Of Issue.

 Birdhouse Belgian Pale Ale ABV 5%